Dorothy Marie Anderson, Salem, Ohio

 Besides her parents and husband, she was also preceded in death by her daughter, Karen M. VanSickle and sisters, Mildred Marchbanks and Evelyn Bentley.

-There will be a private family service at Stark Memorial with Pastor Ron Robinson officiating.
+There will be a private family service at Stark Memorial Funeral Home and Cremation Services with Pastor Ron Robinson officiating.

 No calling hours will be held.